EvanHerman/WP-SVG-Icons-WordPress-Plugin/README.md

 4. The new expansion section, with the new linked in rounded icon

 == Changelog ==
+= 1.3.2 =
+* Added pre-defined classes for easy icon styling - October 29th, 2013
+* Check <a href="http://www.evan-herman.com/wp-svg-icons/"> the demo page </a> for more information.

 = 1.3.1 =

-October 23rd, 2013
-* Fixed inconsistency with new rounded Linked in icon
+* Fixed inconsistency with new rounded Linked in icon - October 23rd, 2013

 = 1.3 =

-October 19th, 2013
 * Added a new expansion section
-* Added 1 new rounded Linked in icon
+* Added 1 new rounded Linked in icon - October 19th, 2013

 = 1.2 =

-September 20th, 2013
-* Replaced icon container holder from a `<div>` to a `<span>` - fixes line breaks when inserting icons into content
+* Replaced icon container holder from a `<div>` to a `<span>` - fixes line breaks when inserting icons into content - September 20th, 2013

 = 1.1 =

-August 2nd, 2013
 * Made it easier to select icons by making the entire div selectable
 * Added icon highlighting after selection
 * Added smooth scroll back to top
-* Placed scripts in external file
+* Placed scripts in external file - August 2nd, 2013

 = 1.0 =

-July 20th, 2013
-* Original Release
+* Original Release - July 20th, 2013

 == Upgrade Notice ==
+= 1.3.2 =
+* Added pre-defined classes for easy icon styling - October 29th, 2013
+* Check <a href="http://www.evan-herman.com/wp-svg-icons/"> the demo page </a> for more information.

 = 1.3.1 =

-October 23rd, 2013
-* Fixed inconsistency with new rounded Linked in icon
+* Fixed inconsistency with new rounded Linked in icon - October 23rd, 2013

 = 1.3 =

-October 19th, 2013
 * Added a new expansion section
-* Added 1 new rounded linked in icon
+* Added 1 new rounded linked in icon - October 19th, 2013

 = 1.2 =

-September 20th, 2013
-* Replaced icon container holder from a `<div>` to a `<span>` this fixes line breaks when inserting icons into content
+* Replaced icon container holder from a <div> to a <span> - fixes line breaks when inserting icons into content - September 20th, 2013

 = 1.1 =

-August 2nd, 2013
 * Made it easier to select icons by making the entire div selectable
 * Added icon highlighting after selection
-* Added smooth scroll back to top
+* Added smooth scroll back to top - August 2nd, 2013

 = 1.0 =

-July 20th, 2013
-* Original release
+* Original release - July 20th, 2013

 == Demo Page ==
-<p> Check out the <a href="http://evan-herman.com/wp-svg-icon-set-1-example/">demo page</a> before downloading.
-You can see all the icons that come with this plugin, and more on how to use them!</p>
+<p> Check out the <a href="http://evan-herman.com/wp-svg-icons/">demo page</a> for icon examples, the icon playground and code samples before downloading.</p>